-Medicaid is a joint federal and state program that, together with the Children’s Health Insurance Program, provides health coverage to over 72.5 million Americans, including children, pregnant women, parents, seniors and individuals with disabilities.
+Medicaid is a joint federal and state program that, together with the Children’s Health Insurance Program (CHIP), provides health coverage to over 72.5 million Americans, including children, pregnant women, parents, seniors, and individuals with disabilities.
 Medicaid is the single largest source of health coverage in the United States.

-In order to participate in Medicaid, federal law requires states to cover certain groups of individuals.
-Low income families, qualified pregnant women and children, and individuals receiving Supplemental Security Income (SSI) are examples of mandatory eligibility groups.
-States have additional options for coverage and may choose to cover other groups, such as individuals receiving home and community based services and children in foster care who are not otherwise eligible.
+To participate in Medicaid, federal law requires states to cover certain groups of individuals.
+Low-income families, qualified pregnant women and children, and individuals receiving Supplemental Security Income (SSI) are examples of mandatory eligibility groups.
+States have additional options for coverage and may choose to cover other groups, such as individuals receiving home and community-based services and children in foster care who are not otherwise eligible.

 The Affordable Care Act of 2010 created the opportunity for states to expand Medicaid to cover nearly all low-income Americans under age 65.
-Eligibility for children was extended to at least 133 percent of the federal poverty level (FPL) in every state (most states cover children to higher income levels) and states were given the option to extend eligibility to adults with income at or below 133 percent of the FPL.
-The majority of states have chosen to expand coverage to adults, and those that have not yet expanded may choose to do so at any time.
-Click here to see if your state has expanded Medicaid coverage to low-income adults.
+Eligibility for children was extended to at least 133% of the federal poverty level (FPL) in every state (most states cover children to higher income levels), and states were given the option to extend eligibility to adults with income at or below 133% of the FPL.
+Most states have chosen to expand coverage to adults, and those that have not yet expanded may choose to do so at any time.
+See if your state has expanded Medicaid coverage to low-income adults.

 Determining Eligibility for Medicaid